 Because one of our core values is that you are more than your mental illness, I want to share a few things that make me...me:

-If you're feeling suicidal or that you might hurt yourself (or someone else), please call 911 immediately.
-If you're experiencing a less severe crisis and need someone to talk to, here are a few helpful resources.
+If you're experiencing a less severe crisis and need someone to talk to, these crisis lines are here to help: